 What is the maximum bid you can make on Promote?

-Currently the maximum bid on Promote is $100.
+Currently the minimum bid is $2 per 1000 impressions and the maximum bid on Promote is $100 per 1000 impressions.

 How much will I be charged if I have the winning bid amount?